 Assuming, at the end of the season, the teams end up exactly as they are right now and the Warriors slip down to the second spot, they would play OKC in the first round.
 With KD to be evaluated after 4 weeks, there is a chance he could return directly in the playoffs.
 And facing his old teammate Russell Westbrook and the Thunder in the first round would be the last thing he needs when he makes his return.
 We all know that its going to be an emotional series for him and the drama would be more off the court than on the court, but Warriors are going to win that one.
 The problem continues as they would most probably have to face James Harden and the Rockets in the second round which could be another nightmare matchup for the Warriors.

 The Rockets have been public about their tactic against the Warriors and have said that they are going to hit them with a barrage of three pointers and try to defeat them in their own game.
 The Rockets are the 3rd seed in the Western Conference and are not to be taken lightly by any means.
-With a superstar in James Harden and with quality 3-point shooters around him, the Rockets play very similarly to the Warriors and are therefore more than capable of giving the Warriors a tough series.
-And then if they are able to get through them, they will have to face most probably the Spurs or the Clippers.
+With a superstar in James Harden and with quality 3-point shooters around him, the Rockets are therefore more than capable of giving the Warriors a tough series.
+And then if the warriors are able to get through them, they will have to face most probably the Spurs or the Clippers.

 On the other hand, if the Warriors are able to protect their 1st seed, they will face the Denver Nuggets in the first round, who are an up and coming team with a lot of young talent, but not enough to take the Warriors to a game 6 or 7.
 If KD returns directly into the playoffs, it would be much easier for him to get back into his groove against the Nuggets rather than OKC.